-Police are investigating after a threat was made against Lakefield College School on Monday morning (May 25).
+Police are investigating after a bomb threat was made against Lakefield College School on Monday morning (May 25).

 In a social media post, the school said it immediately initiated lockdown procedures after receiving the phone call and contacted police.